jutivia/Coinvise-MarketPlace-Review/READMe.md

 <a id="NftDelisted"></a>
 ##
+event `NftDelisted` is emitted when a new NFT is delisted.
+It follows the structure below:

     event NftDelisted(uint256 listingId);

 <a id="NftListingLiked"></a>
 ##
+event `NftListingLiked` is emitted when a listed NFT is liked.
+It follows the structure below:

     event NftListingLiked(address indexed likedBy, uint256 nftListingId);

 <a id="NftListingLikeReverted"></a>
 ##
+event `NftListingLikeReverted` is emitted when a listed liked NFT is unliked.
+It follows the structure below:

     event NftListingLikeReverted(address indexed likedBy, uint256 nftListingId);

 <a id="NftBought"></a>
 ##
+event `NftBought` is emitted when a listed NFT is bought.
+It follows the structure below:

     event NftBought(address indexed buyer, uint256 nftListingId);

 <a id="WithdrawnEthPremiums"></a>
 ##
+event `WithdrawnEthPremiums` is emitted when all the contract ETH is withdrawn by the contract owner.
+It follows the structure below:

     event WithdrawnEthPremiums(address indexed recipient, uint256 amount);

 <a id="WithdrawnErc20Premiums"></a>
 ##
+event `WithdrawnErc20Premiums` is emitted when a all the contract ERC20 balance of a particular token is withdrawn by the contract owner.
+It follows the structure below:

     event WithdrawnErc20Premiums(
         address indexed recipient,
         IERC20 erc20Token,